 \section{Conclusion}

 This work presented a pretrained Quantum Context-Sensitive Embedding (QCSE) model that leverages quantum computing principles to address NLP challenges.
-The study demonstrated the feasibility of applying quantum circuits to word embedding tasks, showing strong potential for capturing semantic relationships that classical models may struggle with.
+The study demonstrated the feasibility of applying quantum circuits to word embedding tasks, showing potential for capturing semantic relationships.
 The approach encodes word–context relationships as quantum states, exploiting quantum properties such as superposition and entanglement to represent linguistic patterns.
-Evaluations on both medium- and small-sized datasets show that the model generalizes well, with notable success in low-resource language scenarios.
-This suggests that quantum models can mitigate the data scarcity problem often faced in NLP, learning meaningful semantic relationships even from limited data.
-Overall, this work establishes a foundation for further exploration of quantum word embeddings, particularly for low-resource NLP applications.
+Our results show that the proposed QCSE model can capture contextual relationships of texts, even if the provided corpus is limited.
+Overall, this work contributes to the foundation for further exploration of quantum word embeddings, particularly for low-resource NLP applications.